Gary C. Dahle, Attorney at Law

 Upon meeting the requirements of section 259.10, the court shall grant the application unless:

-1. it finds that there is an intent to defraud or mislead;
+(1) it finds that there is an intent to defraud or mislead;

-3. in the case of the change of a minor child's name, the court finds that such name change is not in the best interests of the child.
+(3) in the case of the change of a minor child’s name, the court finds that such name change is not in the best interests of the child.

-The Applicant will have to demonstrate to the court that the desired name change is in the minor child’s best interests - which is by definition, a “facts and circumstances” test.
+The Applicant will have to demonstrate to the court that the desired name change is in the minor child’s best interests – which is by definition, a facts and circumstances test.

 In determining the minor child's best interests, Minnesota courts have been directed to consider:

-• the effect of the change on the preservation and development of the child's relationship with his or her parent,
+• the effect of the change on the preservation and development of the minor child’s relationship with his or her parent,

-• the degree of community respect associated with the present and proposed surname,
+• the degree of community respect associated with the present and proposed surname, and

-• the difficulties, harassment, or embarrassment the child may experience from bearing the present or proposed surname.
+• the difficulties, harassment, or embarrassment the minor child may experience from bearing the present or proposed surname.

-A person who shall have resided in this state for six months may apply to the district court in the county where the person resides to change
+may apply to the district court in the county where the person resides

 The above provisions do not specifically contemplate the situation where a parent only wants to change the name of a minor child.